 Employee Benefits Cards were designed to meet the needs of public or private hospitals, not for profits and benevolent institutions and their employees.

 They allow employees of public benevolent institutions or their additional cardholders to access a portion of their tax free salary entitlement through a card, which is unique to this industry.
-The Employee Benefits Cards comply with fringe benefits tax Class Ruling CR 2007/17 and Addendum.
+The Employee Benefits Cards comply with fringe benefits tax Class Ruling CR 2007/17, CR 2016/43 and Addendums.

 Westpac offers two types of Employee Benefits Cards: